EricsonWillians/PyClassicPong/README.md

 ## History

-One day I got bored with Java, then I though: WOW, wouldn't be just NICE to write *yet another* pong clone in Python? :o :o :o.
+One day I got bored with Java, then I thought: WOW, wouldn't be just NICE to write *yet another* pong clone in Python? :o :o :o.

 ## Credits